mdn/browser-compat-data/schemas/browsers-schema.md

 ### `pref_url`

 An optional string containing the URL of the page where feature flags can be changed (e.g. `"about:config"` for Firefox or `"chrome://flags"` for Chrome).

+### `preview_name`

+An optional string containing the name of the preview browser.
+For example, "Nightly" for Firefox, "Canary" for Chrome, and "TP" for Safari.

 ### Release objects